Skip to content

 Purchasing Analyst

+Typically purchasing analysts sit towards the bottom of the totem pole in a purchasing/procurement team.
 However, “the structure of a procurement group will generally depend on several key factors around an enterprise that is going to order procurement items for a project” (Lewinson 2010).
+Such as:

 • Size of the Organization